A Randomized Incremental Algorithm for the Hausdorff Voronoi Diagram of Non-crossing Clusters: The Voronoi Hierarchy for the Hausdorff Voronoi Diagram

-In the Hausdorff Voronoi diagram sites are clusters of non-constant size each.
-We first adapt some known properties of the hierarchy to be valid in such an environment.
-Then, we consider several enhancements of the hierarchy to handle efficiently the Hausdorff Voronoi diagram and its queries, such as point location through walks, dynamic updates, including the handling of empty Voronoi regions, and parametric point location along a segment.
+To perform \emph{point location} for a query point $q$ in the Voronoi hierarchy, we start at the last level $h$, and for each level $\ell$, we determine the site $s^\ell \in S^{(\ell)}$ that is closest to $q$ by performing a \emph{walk}.
+Each step of the walk moves from the current site to one of its neighbors such that the distance to $q$ is reduced.
+To determine an appropriate neighbor, binary search may be used~\cite{KARAVELAS-vd_of_co_in_the_plane}.
+A walk at level $\ell$ starts at $\site^{\ell+1}$.
+The answer to the query is $\site^0$.

+\paragraph{} For the Hausdorff Voronoi diagram, a first difference to consider is that clusters are not of constant complexity and that $n$ can be $w(k)$.
+Recall that $k$ is number of sites (clusters) and $n$ is their total complexity $(k\leq n)$.

-\begin{lemma} Let the underlying Voronoi diagram have size $O(n)$, where $n$ is the total size of the sites.
-Then for any set $\SiteSet$ of ${\nclus}$ sites of total size $n$, the Voronoi hierarchy of $\SiteSet$ has $O(n)$ expected size and $O(\log{{\nclus}})$ expected number of levels. \end{lemma}
+\begin{lemma} Consider the Voronoi diagram of a family of $k$ sites of total complexity $n$, where the size of the diagram is also $O(n)$.
+Then the Voronoi hierarchy for such diagram has expected size $O(n)$ and expected number of levels $O(\log{{\nclus}})$. \end{lemma}